mjahore/YouTube_DPD/README.md

 ## Video 4:

-In this video, we compare simulations of 5% polymer solutions (N = 10, 20, 30, 50, and 100) to polymer melts with identical chain lengths to observe how R<sub>g</sub> scales with (N - 1).
+In this video, I compare simulations of 5% polymer solutions (N = 10, 20, 30, 50, and 100) to polymer melts with identical chain lengths to observe how R<sub>g</sub> scales with (N - 1).
 We observe excellent quantitative agreement between the DPD results and classical polymer physics theories.
-We also observe phase separation of a binary mixture of immiscible fluids.
+I also demonstrate that the code can simulate phase separation of a binary mixture of immiscible fluids.